varshneydevansh/FilterTube/docs/CHANNEL_BLOCKING_SYSTEM.md

 ### 5.4 Flash reduction & prefetch (Dec 2025 hardening)
 - **Observer & queue parameters** (all in `js/content_bridge.js`):
   - IntersectionObserver with `rootMargin: 400px 0px 800px 0px` and `threshold: 0` so we start resolving ~1–2 viewports before a card becomes visible.
-  - At most 60 cards are observed per scan (`attachPrefetchObservers`) to keep overhead low on long feeds.
+  - At most 120 cards are observed per scan (`attachPrefetchObservers`) to keep overhead low on long feeds.
+  - On watch pages with `list=...`, playlist panel rows are prioritized for observation so the mapping is learned deterministically for playlist items.
   - Prefetch queue is capped at 10 pending entries, concurrency at 2, and each fetch has a 5 s timeout.
 The queue pauses automatically when the tab is hidden.
 - **Handle → UC pre-stamp**:
   - `queuePrefetchForCard()` first calls `resetCardIdentityIfStale()` / `getValidatedCachedCollaborators()` to clear recycled DOM nodes.